 We set climate-related targets at a Fund level to ensure they are fit for purpose and relevant to each mandate and underlying assets.
-For example, different jurisdictions (UK and Europe) will have different energy performance certifications, while different asset types will have different abilities to install on-site solar photovoltaic systems.
+For example, different asset types and sizes will have different abilities to install on-site solar photovoltaic systems, while different lease types may provide our Funds, as the landlord, more or less opportunity to implement climate initiatives.
 These idiosyncrasies require different targets to be set.
 Thereby, we have not set any entity-level climate targets beyond our net zero target described above.
 For more information on our Fund-level climate targets and performance against associated KPIs, see the relevant TCFD Product reports.